HenryWJL/icon/README.md

 ```bash
 python scripts/eval_sim_robot.py -t close_microwave -a icon_diffusion_transformer -c PATH_TO_YOUR_CHECKPOINT -ne 50
 ```
-Videos of all episodes will be recorded and saved in `videos/TASK_NAME/ALGO_NAME`.
-To visualize the scene during rollout, set the rendering mode to "human":
+Episode videos will be recorded and saved in `videos/TASK_NAME/ALGO_NAME`.
+For real-time visualization, set the rendering mode to "human":
 ```bash
 python scripts/eval_sim_robot.py -t close_microwave -a icon_diffusion_transformer -c PATH_TO_YOUR_CHECKPOINT -ne 50 -rm human
 ```